Managerial accounting vs. financial accounting: What works?

 Informed goal setting

-Managerial accounting helps you set and track progress toward those goals.
+Managerial accounting information helps you set and track progress toward those goals.

 Marginal cost analysis, for example, allows you to track how output and costs change through a marginal analysis formula.

-To calculate marginal cost, subtract the total cost change resulting from a shift in production, and divide by the difference in quantity.
-This analysis allows you to make pricing and production decisions that align with your goals.
+To calculate marginal cost, subtract the total cost change resulting from a shift in production and divide by the difference in quantity.
+This financial analysis allows you to make pricing and production decisions that align with your goals.

 Clarity in decision making